andraugust/andraugust.github.io/hiring-problem.md

 # The Hiring Problem

-Suppose you're interviewing candidates for a job.
-A job that _must_ be filled by the best candidate.
-The candidates you have lined up are top-notch, which means they have offers from your competitors, and they'll take those offers unless you hire them on the spot.
+Suppose you're interviewing candidates for a job opening and you want to hire the best one.
+Your candidates have offers from your competitors, and they'll take those offers unless you hire them right away.
+This means you can't interview candidates forever and at the end go back to pick the best one--they'll be taken.
+You don't know before an interview how fit a given candidate is, so the questions becomes: _What interview strategy maximized your probability of selecting the best candidate?_

 Candidates are rank-able, so they can be sorted ordinally according to how fit they are.
 A candidate's fitness is determined after you interview them, at which time you have to hire or pass to the next candidate.
-If you pass on a candidate, you can't go back later and make them an offer; they've already accepted your competitor's offer!
+If you pass on a candidate we assume that you can't go back later and make them an offer; they've already accepted your competitor's offer.

 Your objective is to hire the top-ranking candidate.
 What's your strategy?

-(Of course, this set-up isn't very realistic; interviewers in real life can and certainly do go back to previous candidates and hire them.
-I'm going to keep the hiring terminology though because it's what's used in the literature and online, but personally I like to think of it as a marriage problem, where instead of an interview it's a date and you're trying to find the best person to marry (hire)--usually you can't go back to someone if you tell them you want to date (interview) someone else first!)
+(Clearly this set-up isn't very realistic; hiring managers can generally go back to previous candidates and hire them.
+I'm going to keep this narrative though because it's what's used in the literature and online, and it makes for an interesting optimization problem.
+Perhaps a more fitting narrative is in terms of marriage, where instead of an interview it's a date and you're trying to find the best person to marry (hire)--usually you can't go back to someone if you tell them you want to date (interview) another person first!)

 ### The optimal strategy